 Some factors also help determine the amount of water consumed by an individual.
 They include the following;

 Participating in vigorous activities such as exercising makes you sweat a lot.
-Therefore, you need to drink an extra amount of water to compensate for the fluid that is lost.
+Therefore, you need to drink an extra amount of water to compensate for the lost fluid.
 Importantly, you can drink water before, during, and after the workout session.

-Those who live in hot or humid environments need to constantly drink water to recover the ones lost when they sweat.
+Those who live in hot or humid environments need to drink water to recover those lost when they sweat constantly.
 Moreover, high altitudes increase the level of dehydration in an individual.
 This, therefore, calls for drinking an extra amount of water.

-If you are sick and have a fever, diarrhea, or vomit constantly, your body loses a lot of fluid.
+If you are sick and constantly have a fever, diarrhea, or vomit, your body loses a lot of fluid.
 To replace the water lost, you need to increase the amount of water you drink.
 Furthermore, if you are suffering from bladder infections, you will need to control the amount of fluid you take.

-Water plays a very important role in our body system.
-Therefore, it is important to drink it to stay hydrated.
+Water plays a vital role in our body system.
+Therefore, it is essential to drink it to stay hydrated.
 However, there is no standard amount of water an individual should take.
 This is affected by numerous factors as highlighted in the article.
 All in all, grab that water, drink it, and stay healthy.